Description

 This adinkra cloth, sent to the Netherlands in 1825, is considered the second oldest known adinkra cloth in the world (Wereldmuseum)

 In addition to trade goods, art objects, ethnographic artefacts and natural history objects were also shipped to Europe from the very beginning.
-The collection of ethnographic objects from Africa originated in the art and curiosity cabinets of the late sixteenth century.
-The collection of ethnographic objects that the Enkhuizen physician Bernardus Paludanus exhibited in his home from 1580 onwards is a well-known example of this.
-Paludanus' collection was sold after his death and eventually ended up in Denmark, where parts of it are still housed in the National Museum in Copenhagen.
-Of another early collection of West African artefacts, namely that of the Leiden Anatomical Theatre, only the current location of the foot of a salt vessel, probably originating from present-day Sierra Leone, is known.
-This object, with inventory number RV-1131-1, is now in the collection of the Wereldmuseum Leiden.
+Collecting of ethnographic objects from Africa originated with the art and curiosity cabinets of the late sixteenth century.
+The collection of ethnographic objects exhibited in the home of the Enkhuizen physician Bernardus Paludanus from 1580 onwards is a well-known example of this.
+After he died Paludanus' collection was sold and eventually ended up in Denmark, where parts of it are still housed in the National Museum in Copenhagen.
+Another early collection of West African artefacts was that of the Leiden Anatomical Theatre.
+The only item in this collection whose current location is known is the foot of a salt vessel, probably originating from what is now Sierra Leone.
+This object, with inventory number RV-1131-1, is now in the collection of Wereldmuseum Leiden.

-From the nineteenth century onwards, colonial officials on the Gold Coast were encouraged to collect items for Dutch national museums.
-Shortly before Herman Willem Daendels left for the Gold Coast as governor in 1815, the director of the Royal Cabinet of Curiosities asked him to collect objects for his museum.
-When the ship that had transported Daendels returned to the Netherlands, it was indeed found to contain a collection of “rarities”, consisting of both live animals and natural history and ethnographic objects.
-A ceremonial walking stick made of buffalo horn that had been donated by Daendels' predecessor ended up in the collection of the Rijksmuseum Amsterdam after the Cabinet was dissolved.
+From the nineteenth century, colonial officials in the Gold Coast were encouraged to collect items for Dutch national museums.
+Shortly before Herman Willem Daendels was due to leave for the Gold Coast as governor in 1815, the director of the Royal Cabinet of Curiosities asked him to collect objects for his museum.
+When the ship on which Daendels travelled out returned to the Netherlands, it was indeed found to contain a collection of “curiosities”, consisting of both live animals and natural history and ethnographic objects.
+After the Cabinet was dissolved in 1883 ceremonial walking stick made of buffalo horn that had been donated by Daendels' predecessor ended up in the collection of the Rijksmuseum in Amsterdam.

-Governors Last and Nagtglas sent collections of objects to the Cabinet of Curiosities in 1825 and 1860 respectively.
+Governors Friedrich Last and Cornelis Nagtglas sent collections of objects to the Cabinet of Curiosities in 1825 and 1860 respectively.
 The gifts from Asantehene (King of Asante) Kwaku Dua I Panyin to King William I, including a golden pipe, were also presented by the latter to the Cabinet of Curiosities in 1837.
-Former health officer J.S.G.
-Gramberg, who had established a cotton plantation on the Gold Coast and published the book Schetsen van Afrika's Westkust (Impressions of Africa's West Coast) in the Netherlands, donated a collection of objects from West Africa to the cabinet in 1860.
-Finally, in 1874, the Ministry of Colonies donated a number of objects that, when the Dutch possessions on the Gold Coast were transferred to the United Kingdom, were considered 'less suitable for passing into foreign hands'.
+Former health officer Jan Gramberg, who had established a cotton plantation in the Gold Coast and published the book Schetsen van Afrika's Westkust (Impressions of Africa's West Coast) in the Netherlands, donated a collection of objects from West Africa to the cabinet in 1860.
+Finally, when the possessions were handed over to the United Kingdom in 1874, the Ministry of Colonies donated a number of objects that were considered 'less suitable for passing into foreign hands'.
 These included the ivory command staff of the director-general of the WIC in Elmina.

 Governor Nagtglas also left a collection of objects to the Royal Zeeland Society of Sciences.